-In-Network Facility means a hospital, hospice facility, skilled nursing facility, mental health or substance abuse residential facility, or home health agency that is an AH Facility (Tier 1) or Valley Children's Hospital (Tier 2).
+In-Network Facility means a hospital, hospice facility, skilled nursing facility, mental health or substance abuse residential facility, or home health agency that is an AH Facility (Tier 1), Valley Children's Hospital (Tier 2) or Children's Hospital of Los Angeles (Tier 2).
 When outside of California only, an in-network facility includes a facility that participates in the First Health PPO.